ayush-5158/e-register/README.md

 @For Students:
 Login/Logout: Secure student login to submit activities.

-Create Notes: Student can't create notice as misuse can happen.
+Create Notes: Students can't create notice as misuse can happen.

-View My Notes: View personal warning in a personal list.
+View My Notes: View personal warnings in a personal list.